d2l-ai/d2l-en/chapter_introduction/index.md

 We could lose hundreds of pages pondering what precisely constitutes data, but for now, we will err on the practical side and focus on the key properties to be concerned with.
-Generally, we are concerned with a collection of *examples*.
+Generally, we are concerned with a collection of examples.
 In order to work with data usefully, we typically need to come up with a suitable numerical representation.
-Each *example* typically consists of a collection of numerical attributes called *features*.
+Each *example* typically consists of a collection of attributes called *features*, from which the model must make its predictions.
-In the supervised learning problems above, a special feature is designated as the prediction *target*, (sometimes called the *label* or *dependent variable*).
+In the supervised learning problems above, the thing to predict is a special attribute that is designated as the *label*.
-The given features from which the model must make its predictions can then simply be called the *features*,
-(or often, the *inputs*, *covariates*, or *independent variables*).

 If we were working with image data, each individual photograph might constitute an *example*,